What is a Canadian Certified Pedorthist?

 What is the starting salary for a newly trained Pedorthist?

-According to a survey completed by PAC in 2011, the average total earnings for C. Ped (C)s with less than two years of experience is $40,300.
+According to a survey completed by PAC in 2017, the average base salary for C. Ped (C)s with entry level experience is $45,453.

 Is a career in pedorthics right for me?